KrappRamiro/freecodecamp-javascript/README.md

 # freecodecamp-javascript
-Repository for the freecodecamp javascript full course
+Repository for the freecodecamp javascript full course, every folder represents an exercise